 Research on some species must be done according to specific protocols.
 The class protocols currently in place are below.
 In your application, you will be asked to identify which class protocol(s) apply to your project or to explain why no class protocols apply.

-Step Four: Submit your data and the completion report when you are done your research
+Step 4.
+Submit your data and report when you are done your research

-Visit the Alberta Parks website and read the User Guide to learn how to complete the progress report
+- Read the OPaC User Guide (PDF, 3.2 MB) to learn how to complete the report.

-- As part of your report, within OPaC, submit the results of your wildlife research/collection for entry into FWMIS (Fisheries and Wildlife Management Information System).
-Download the appropriate loadform from this page:
+- As part of your report, within OPaC, submit the results of your wildlife research or collection for entry into FWMIS (Fisheries and Wildlife Management Information System).
+Download the appropriate loadform from Wildlife Loadforms.

-- Upload the completed FWMIS loadform to OPaC as an attachment to your progress report
+- Upload the completed FWMIS loadform to OPaC as an attachment to your progress or completion report.

-- If you need to submit bird banding data to the Wildlife Management Branch, you can either use the FWMIS loadform (following steps A and B above) OR you can prepare data submission files using Bandit OR Band Manager.
-Find out how to submit the data using Bandit or Band Manager:
+- If you need to submit bird banding data to the Wildlife Management Branch, you can either use the FWMIS loadform (see above), or you can prepare data submission files using Bandit: